-When Double Jeopardy Protection Applies
+When Does Double Jeopardy Attach?

 Double Jeopardy Protection: Federal and State Courts

-Double Jeopardy Protection and Criminal Proceedings
+Double Jeopardy Protection, Criminal Proceedings, and Civil Proceedings

-Despite Simpson's acquittal in criminal court, the families of the two victims filed three civil suits against him.
-The criminal proceedings had been instituted to punish Simpson, incarcerate him, and deter others from similar behavior.
-The civil suits were designed in part to make the victims' families whole by compensating them with money damages for the losses they suffered.
+Despite Simpson's acquittal, the victims' families filed civil suits against him.
+The purpose of the criminal proceedings was to punish Simpson, incarcerate him, and deter others from similar behavior.
+The civil suits were designed partly to make the victims' families whole by compensating them for their losses.

 Do You Have Double Jeopardy Protection?
 An Attorney Can Help